-Regardless of the violation your tenant has committed, you must follow the Michigan eviction process to the letter, unless they are a squatter.
+Regardless of the violation the tenant has committed, a landlord must follow the Michigan eviction process to the letter, unless they are a squatter.

-For example, it's illegal for you to engage in eviction process acts in your rental property such as:
+For example, it's illegal for a landlord to engage in eviction process acts in their property such as:

-- Interfering with your tenants' use of the property—for example by changing locks.
+- Interfering with the tenants' use of the property—for example by changing locks.

 - Ignoring maintenance requests from tenants.